fhroland/unix_v4/README.md

 Before you can boot UNIX V4, you need the PDP-11 emulator and the reconstructed tape image.

 ### 1. Download the Reconstruction Tape
 The "Utah" tape contains the original 1973/74 data.
-Download the digital tape image (`.tap` format) from the official Archive.org repository.
+Download the digital tape image (`.tap` format) from the official [Archive.org repository](https://archive.org/details/utah_unix_v4_raw).

 #### 💡 Pro Tip: Verify the File Type
-If you are on Linux or macOS, you can verify that the downloaded file is indeed a valid emulator tape image.
+If you are on **Linux** or **macOS**, you can verify that the downloaded file is indeed a valid emulator tape image.
 Open your terminal and run:

 ```bash
 file analog.tap